Songs from Scripture?

 To come alongside biblical preaching and personal study to help correct the misunderstandings we all sometimes have and to grow ever more familiar with the words of the Bible.

-Songs and hymns from Scripture encourage us to seek a deeper understanding of the Word because as we sing, repeat and hear the words of Scripture over and over, we are often prompted to consider more deeply what it all means and how that part of God’s Word impacts how we think and how we live.
+Songs and hymns from Scripture encourage us to seek a deeper understanding of the Word because as we sing, repeat and hear the words of Scripture over and over, we are often prompted to consider more deeply what it all means and how that part of God’s Word can and should impact how we think and how we live.

 Jesus replied, "You are in error because you do not know the Scriptures or the power of God."
 (Matthew 22:29) / …faith comes from hearing the message, and the message is heard through the word of Christ.
 (Romans 10:17) / Speak to one another with psalms, hymns and spiritual songs.
 Sing and make music in your heart to the Lord.
 (Ephesians 5:19) / See to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the elemental spiritual forces of this world rather than on Christ.
 For in Christ all the fullness of the Deity lives in bodily form, and in Christ you have been brought to fullness.
 He is the head over every power and authority (Colossians 2:6-10)